-Texas Certificate of High School Equivalency Subsidy Program- In partnership with TEA, TWC continues to administer the TxCHSE subsidy program, which is worth \$1,500,000, biennially, as approved by the 86th Texas Legislature, Regular Session (2019).
+Texas Certificate of High School Equivalency Subsidy Program-In partnership with TEA, TWC continues to administer the TxCHSE subsidy program, which is worth \$1,500,000, biennially, as approved by the 86th Texas Legislature, Regular Session (2019).
 Through the TEA-funded TxCHSE program, TWC may subsidize an HSE exam for a Texas resident age 21 and older, thereby removing the financial barrier to obtaining an HSE, which provides more opportunities for job placement, admission into postsecondary education and training, and access to financial aid for higher education.
 Funding for this subsidy program is available through the end of Fiscal Year 2023 (FY'23) unless extended.
 As of August 2022, TWC has administered approximately 10,000 vouchers.
 During FY'20 and FY'21, the program was heavily impacted by the COVID-19 pandemic, resulting in testing center closures and thus prohibiting individuals' ability to access testing services.
-Beginning in FY'22, TWC and TEA's

-"There are a broad variety of reasons why an individual may not have received their high school diploma.
-We don't want the lack of that diploma to be a barrier to anyone in the great state of Texas," said TWC Commissioner Representing Labor Julian Alvarez.
-"That's why these adult education programs are so important, and we want people to use these TWC initiatives to improve their skills and opportunities." - Commissioner Julian Alvarez lacked only one HSE test to earn a credential were sent email messages publicizing the program and encouraging them to take advantage of it.
+Beginning in FY'22, TWC and TEA's coordinated marketing campaigns reenergized the state's effort to ensure that eligible Texans are aware of the opportunity and how to participate in the subsidy program.
+More than 10,000 individuals who lacked only one HSE test to earn a credential were sent email messages publicizing the program and encouraging them to take advantage of it.
 The funding for and coordination between the two agencies is critical to addressing the number of individuals in Texas who lack a high school diploma or HSE.